Transcript | Focusing on ESG Planning and Strategy

 Kevin Donahue:

-ESG is a driving theme and priority for most organizations around the world today, and, like any other key initiative within these organizations, whether it be global expansion or launching new product lines, there must be a plan and strategy for ESG programs and activities.
+ESG is a driving theme and priority for most organisations around the world today, and, like any other key initiative within these organisations, whether it be global expansion or launching new product lines, there must be a plan and strategy for ESG programs and activities.
 They cannot be approached as a side project.

 This is Kevin Donahue, a senior director with Protiviti, welcoming you to a new edition of Board Perspectives.
 In this episode, I speak with Protiviti’s Ellen Holder and Britta Sadoun about the importance of building an ESG plan and strategy and the board’s role in this process.
 Ellen is a director and Britta is an associate director with Protiviti’s Risk and Compliance solution.
 Both are members of Protiviti’s ESG practice and leadership team.